PierricM/TheACEProject/README.md

 ---

-See [A technical introduction to the Serum DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/view) to learn more about the Serum DEX.
+See [A technical introduction to the ACE DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/view) to learn more about the ACE DEX.

 See [serum-js](https://github.com/project-serum/serum-js) for DEX client-side code.
-Serum DEX UI uses this library.
+ACE DEX UI uses this library.

-See [sol-wallet-adapter](https://github.com/project-serum/sol-wallet-adapter) for an explanation of how the Serum DEX UI interacts with wallet services to sign and send requests to the Serum DEX.
+See [sol-wallet-adapter](https://github.com/project-serum/sol-wallet-adapter) for an explanation of how the ACE DEX UI interacts with wallet services to sign and send requests to the ACE DEX.

 See [spl-token-wallet](https://github.com/project-serum/spl-token-wallet) for an implementation of such a wallet, live at [sollet.io](https://sollet.io).